sujaybhowmick/atlassian-tools-monitoring/metricbeat-jolokia-module-configuration-guide.md

-5. Restart `metricsbeat` agent
+5. Restart `metricbeat` agent

-6. Once you restart metricsbeat and you should be able to see the Mbean fields and values in metricsbeat index
+6. Once you restart metricbeat and you should be able to see the Mbean fields and values in metricbeat index

    ![image-20210717124952586](./image-20210717124952586.png)